LillianHo5/pomodoro/README.md

 - [x] + and - buttons to increase/decrease time interval for work time
 - [ ] pause button and a resume feature
 - [x] measure to prevent users from clicking the break button in the middle of a work session
-- [ ] instruction window to explain app
+- [ ] instruction window to explain site and features